D.Min. Upcoming Classes

 DM8990 (Capstone)

 This online course will assist the student to understand the required components of the D.Min.
-Project and to prepare an acceptable Project Proposal.
+Project and to prepare an acceptable Project Proposal within a degree emphasis.
 As an outcome of the course, students will write the first draft of a Project Proposal with bibliography and be prepared to submit this draft to the D.Min. committee on their home campus – Charlotte or Orlando.
+Registration for this course will be open from April 1 – July 15.
 (Prerequisite: Must have completed 7 D.Min. courses.)